foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

+# v0.18.1 - Precog Pioneers

+This is a bugfix update to address some issues introduced with v0.18.

+## Bugfixes and small improvements

 # v0.18.0 - Precog Pioneers

 This behemoth of an update is super packed with lots of stuff, take your time to read through the changelist!
 Thanks to the combined efforts of the #starfinder community we have a ton of cool new features, like the damage system integration, and so much compendium work.
 And as a cherry on top, the Precog class is now available in the compendium!